tkompare/CIVIC-backtoschoolimmunization/README.txt

 back2schoolshots
 ================

-While on the path of redesigning last year's Flu Shot Finder for this upcoming season, I stumbled into a conversation about the Chicago Department of Public Health's (CDPH) "Back To School" immunization campaign.
+In 2013, while on the path of redesigning last year's Flu Shot Finder for this upcoming season, I stumbled into a conversation about the Chicago Department of Public Health's (CDPH) "Back To School" immunization campaign.
 These events are free for anyone 6 months to 18 years old.